paigewil/capstone/capstone_report.md

     ## data:  race_arrest_chi
     ## X-squared = 507.62, df = 8, p-value < 2.2e-16

 These results seem to lend support towards the concern that race, among other demographic factors, impacts arrest status outcome, at least within the Connecticut State Police.
-However, again, these results only show correlation, not causation, meaning the high arrests/stops ratio of Hispanics does not necessarily mean Hispanics are more likely to be arrested *because* of their race.
+However, again, these results only show correlation, not causation, meaning the high arrests/stops ratio of Hispanic drivers does not necessarily mean Hispanic drivers are more likely to be arrested *because* of their race.
 Different groups could behave differently, leading to different arrest outcomes.
-For example, maybe a greater proportion of stopped Hispanics have committed violations that require arrests compared to other races.
+For example, maybe a greater proportion of stopped Hispanic drivers have committed violations that require arrests compared to other races.
 Or maybe police officers behave differently between different groups, indicating bias.
-Both explanations could be drawn conclusions from the discrepancies seen.
+Both explanations could be concluded from the arrests/stops ratio discrepancies observed between the different races.

 It is difficult to have a more nuanced understanding and thoroughly investigate these questions with the current dataset.
-One reason being the violation buckets are general such that the arrest outcome for each bucket varies depending on the specific offense, like "moving violation," as elaborated in the limitations section.
+One reason being the violation buckets are general in such a way that the arrest outcome for each bucket varies depending on the specific offense, like "moving violation," as elaborated in the limitations section.
 Regardless, these finding should not be ignored.
 The Connecticut State Police department should track more granular data to gain clearer insights.

 ##### Race and Age: